Storyliving by Disney

 Storyliving by Disney is a business venture and brand of The Walt Disney Company announced on February 16, 2022, to collaboratively develop master-planned communities that utilize Disney Imagineering and are staffed by Disney cast members.
 It operates under the company's Disney Living Development, Inc. subsidiary.
-Cotino, in Rancho Mirage, California, is the first Storyliving by Disney community under development with other locations being explored.
+Cotino, in Rancho Mirage, California, was the first Storyliving by Disney community chosen for development, where ground breaking took place in April 2022.
+In December 2023, plans were announced for a second such community, named Asteria, in Pittsboro, North Carolina.

 Cotino

 Cotino, in Southern California's Coachella Valley, in the city of Rancho Mirage, is the first Storyliving by Disney community under development.
 It is adjacent to, and on land once owned by, the Annenberg Sunnylands Estate.
 Developed in collaboration with DMB Development LLC of Scottsdale, Arizona, Cotino will be a 618 acre mixed-use development with several residential options, hotels, resort facilities, and a retail center, all surrounding a 24 acre grand oasis and lagoon.

 The community's name, Cotino, was derived from Cotinus, the genus name of a plant commonly referred to as the Smoketree.
 It was chosen in recognition of Walt Disney, who maintained a home in the Smoke Tree Ranch in nearby Palm Springs.
-Smoke Tree Ranch was one of Disney's favorite locations to relax.
-So loved by Disney, the Ranch's stylized STR emblem was included on Walt's tie on the 1993 Walt Disney and Mickey Mouse statue, Partners.

 Groundbreaking for the project was held on April 23, 2022.
 The first 70 acre tract map was tentatively approved by the Rancho Mirage Planning Commission on July 14, 2022, despite opposition by some Coachella Valley residents who cited the ongoing megadrought as a reason to revisit the environmental impact of the project before allowing the developer to proceed.
-Home sales are expected to begin in early 2023 with the first homes completed in early 2024.
+Home sales began by December 2023, proceeded by the release of the styles and designs of the houses.
+In February 2024, as part of a quarterly earnings report, Disney announced that Cotino would open in 2025.
+The first homes were completed and put on the market by February 2025, while the rest of the development will open by Fall 2025.

+Imagineering later revealed that Cotino would include a club house based on the design of the Parr house in the Disney-Pixar film Incredibles 2.